wuertele/Drupal-Deployer/README.txt

 - Visit your admin/user/permissions and give authorized users the "administer arrange fields" permission, if desired.
 (Otherwise, only the admin user will be able to use it).

+- To begin arranging fields, visit Administer -> Content Types (the link is at the top of the page, as a tab).
+You can also select "manage fields" for a content type, and then there will be a new tab at the top of this page as well.